Menu

 1. Reach and Maintain a Healthy Weight

 Being overweight or obese can negatively affect male fertility in several ways.
-Excess fat tissue increases estrogen production which can reduce testosterone levels and sperm production.
+Excess fat tissue increases oestrogen production which can reduce testosterone levels and sperm production.
 It can also lead to impeded sperm development and DNA damage.
 Additionally, obesity contributes to inflammation which may harm sperm and reduce motility.
+According to NICE fertility guidance, men with a BMI of 30 or above are likely to have reduced fertility.

 Losing excess weight through diet and exercise is an important step.
 Eat plenty of fruits, vegetables, whole grains, and lean proteins.
 Limit processed foods, takeaways, sugary drinks, and excessive alcohol.
 Get regular moderate exercise for at least 30 minutes per day, 5 days a week.
 Reaching and sticking to a healthy BMI in the 18.5-24.9 range can help restore hormonal balance and improve sperm health.